The Awaab's Law Compliance Checklist for Landlords (2026)

 On receipt of report (Day 0)

 ☐ Record the date and time the report was received.
-This is Day 0 — every subsequent deadline runs from this point.
+This is Day 0 — the awareness date from which every subsequent working-day clock begins on the day after.
 The record must be timestamped and retained.

 ☐ Classify the hazard as emergency or significant.
-Apply the triage decision framework to determine whether the hazard poses an imminent risk to life (emergency — 24-hour clock) or is a significant but non-emergency hazard (significant — 10 working day clock).
+Apply the triage decision framework to determine whether the hazard poses an imminent and significant risk of harm (emergency — investigate and make safe within 24 hours) or is a significant but non-emergency hazard (significant — investigate within 10 working days).

 ☐ Send a written acknowledgement to the tenant.
 The acknowledgement should confirm receipt of the report, the hazard classification, and the expected next steps and timeline.